 Grants@Heart is the online electronic application.
 You can access Grants@Heart 24/7 with Internet connection and a Web browser.

 - You must register with the Grants@Heart system if you have not already done so.
-If you have already registered but have forgotten your username/password go here for instructions.
+If you have already registered but have forgotten your username/password visit the How to Register or Login to Grants@Heart page.

 - The system will time out after 30 minutes of inactivity.